1.9 C

 Discover the Nobel Prize Museum

-At The Nobel Prize Museum, immerse yourself in the rich history of the Nobel Prize, which has honored remarkable individuals and groups since 1901.
-The museum features dedicated exhibits on Nobel laureates from all prize categories—Physics, Chemistry, Medicine, Literature, Peace, and Economic Sciences—each showcasing their significant contributions to humanity.
+At the Nobel Prize Museum, you immerse yourself in the rich history of the Nobel Prize, honoring remarkable individuals and groups since 1901.
+The museum features dedicated exhibits on Nobel laureates from all prize categories—Physics, Chemistry, Medicine, Literature, Peace, and Economic Sciences.
+Each exhibit showcases their significant contributions to humanity.

 The museum brings the Nobel Prize to life through: